-It is in this context that we point out how the temporal analogue of the Bell-type inequality, known as the Leggett-Garg inequality (LGI) \cite{LG85, Leg02,*AJL}, can be relevant in formulating QKD schemes in the DI scenario.
-The assumptions leading to LGI are that a system has definite values of the observable properties at \textit{any} given instant, and that these values can be determined by \textit{noninvasive measurements.} LGI in the form used in this paper imposes an upper bound on a linear combination of the correlations involving the joint probabilities $P(a,b|x,y)$ (where a (b) are outcomes obtained on measuring observables x(y)) between the outcomes of measurements of different observable at different instants that are obtained by sequential measurements on the \textit{same} particle.
-While the original motivation leading to LGI was for testing the validity of QM in the macro-limit, in recent years, LGI has been applied in various contexts using a variety of micro-systems, resulting in a number of theoretical \cite{KB07,*GHS0,*UKS+0,*ELN0} and experimental \cite{WHW+00,*RKM06,*FAB+11,*ARM11} works.
+It is in this context that we point out how the temporal analogue of the Bell-type inequality, known as the Leggett-Garg inequality (LGI) \cite{LG85, Leg02}, can be relevant in formulating QKD schemes in the DI scenario.
+The assumptions leading to LGI are that a system has definite values of the observable properties at \textit{any} given instant, and that these values can be accessed by noninvasive measurements.
+LGI imposes an upperbound on a linear combination of the correlations $P(a,b|x,y)$ (where $a (b)$ are outcomes obtained on measuring observables $x (y)$) between the outcomes of measurements of the observables at different instants that are obtained by sequential measurements on the \textit{same} particle.
+While the original motivation leading to LGI was for testing the validity of QM in the macro-limit, in recent years, LGI has been applied in various contexts using different micro-systems, resulting in a number of theoretical \cite{KB07} and experimental \cite{WHW+00,*RKM06,*FAB+11,*ARM11} works.
 In the light of this upsurge of interest about LGI, it should be of significance to probe whether LGI can have an application for ensuring security in a quantum cryptographic task.
 This specific question has yet remained unexplored.
 We note that the only other prior application of LGI in the area of quantum information was for saving memory in a quantum information processing task \cite{BTC+04}.
 Before proceeding to apply LGI in the context considered in our paper, we note that the usual form of LGI involves temporal correlations present in the two state oscillations.
-However, for the purpose of our paper we consider the form of LGI proposed by Brukner et al. \cite{BTC+04}.
+For the purpose of our paper we consider the form of LGI proposed by Brukner et al. \cite{BTC+04}.